 How Do You Get Started?

-The information contained in this brochure is based on legislation in effect as of April 2023.
-Please visit your local credit union to determine when the product will be available and how an FHSA can enhance your financial plan.
+Please visit your local credit union branch to discuss how an FHSA can enhance your financial plan.
 Before making any investment decisions, it is advised that you ask your credit union advisor about deposit insurance protection.